qdrant/landing_page/qdrant-landing/content/blog/qdrant-relari.md

 # Evaluating RAG Through Performance Metrics

+Evaluating RAG application performance can be frustrating for developers.
+A properly evaluated application retrieves and generates relevant information while minimizing irrelevant content.
+The goal is to balance signal and noise but finding that balance is challenging and time consuming.

+At Qdrant, we've addressed this challenge by working with Relari to offer some practical examples to tune your application in order to reach the right signal to noise ratio for your use case.
+Data driven application development leads to users who have a better experience, get better information, and are more likely to use your application in the future.

-Evaluating RAG application performance can be challenging for developers.
-At Qdrant, we’ve addressed this by working with Relari to offer an evaluation process that takes a thorough look at application performance.
-In this combination, Qdrant manages data storage and retrieval, while Relari lets you run experiments to assess your RAG app’s real-world performance.
+Qdrant manages data storage and retrieval, while Relari lets you run experiments to assess your RAG app’s real-world performance.
 Together, they enable fast, iterative testing and evaluation to keep pace with your development.

 ## In this blog

-In a recent webinar with [Relari](https://www.relari.ai), we explored the best methods for building and evaluating RAG systems.
-Relari offers tools to enhance LLM applications through intrinsic and extrinsic evaluations.
-Combined with Qdrant's efficient data storage, it provides a robust evaluation framework.
-In this post, I’ll outline two evaluation methods you can use with Qdrant and Relari, and show practical use cases.
+In a recent webinar with Relari, we explored the best methods for building and evaluating RAG systems.
+Relari offers tools to enhance LLM applications by combining a synthetic, Golden Dataset, and traditional Information Retrieval Metrics.
+With Qdrant, you can upload your data once and use the same code and collection from development to deployment for data management.
+Qdrant also offers Keyword, Semantic, and Hyrbid search, allowing you to evaluate different retrieval methods without additional libraries.

 In this blog, we will guide you through a sample use case analyzing the GitLab legal policies dataset.
 The code for this exercise can be run from a [Google Colab Notebook](https://colab.research.google.com/drive/1p6bF15ZWI7qVEh-b_7YGt1n1UwF3QAqd).

-## Target metrics for RAG evaluation: Top-K and Auto Prompt Optimization
+## Target Metrics for RAG Evaluation: Retrieval and Generation

-When evaluating a RAG system, optimizing how the model performs in real-world situations is crucial.
-Traditional metrics like precision, recall, and rank-aware methods are useful, but they can only go so far.
-Two impactful strategies for holistic evaluation are **Top-K Parameter Optimization** and **Auto Prompt Optimization**.
-These methods increase the likelihood that your model performs optimally with real users.
+When evaluating a RAG system, focus on both retrieval and generation components for optimal real-world performance.
+Below, I’ll walk you through two methods for evaluating retrieval: Top-K Optimization and Retrieval Method Optimization.
+I’ll end by discussing one key evaluation method for generation: Auto Prompt Optimization (APO).

+As I mentioned earlier, in RAG apps a key trade-off to consider is between noise and signal.
+Successful apps excel at balancing the amount of relevant information (signal) against irrelevant or distracting content (noise).
+In retrieval, this means maximizing relevant documents while minimizing irrelevant ones to avoid confusing the LLM.
+In generation, it's about ensuring that responses are clear and accurate without hallucinations, unnecessary information, or misleading content.

+The goal of data driven RAG evaluation is to continuously measure and improve both retrieval and generation by adjusting parameters like Top-K, retrieval methods, or prompt architecture.

+As you make changes, your system's performance will evolve.
+Building a RAG system requires countless decisions, and while intuition plays a role, an automated evaluation system helps you iterate faster and make data-driven choices.
+By understanding the impact of each change in isolation, you gain full clarity over your model’s performance, allowing you to fail fast, refine quickly, and achieve better results.

+## Retrieval: Top K and Retreival Method Optimization

+For evaluating retrieval, there’s no need to reinvent the wheel.
+First, we can use well established metrics like precision and recall that already exist to measure information retreival systems.
+Second, we'll use a Golden Dataset, a synthetic dataset containing questions and answers from your dataset as the ground truth.
+When paired, we have a reliable system to evaluate how well your app is retrieving relevant information.

+### 1. Optimizing Retrieval with Top-K

+The Top-K parameter decides how many top results your retrieval system should return, impacting both recall and precision.

+- **Recall** measures how well your system retrieves relevant documents.
+**Focus on this first as poor recall will cause you application to miss important information.**

+- **Precision** looks at how relevant the retrieved documents actually are. **Too many irrelevant documents can lead to a poor user experience.**

+By fine-tuning Top K, you can strike a balance where the LLM has access to all relevant information without getting bogged down by irrelevant content.

+### 2. Experimenting with Retreival Methods

+Testing different retrieval methods helps balance accuracy and relevance.
+Hybrid search combines semantic retrieval, which captures query meaning, with keyword-based search, which matches exact terms.
+This dual approach often improves performance by leveraging the strengths of semantic and keyword search.

+Combining a keyword-based retriever with a semantic retriever can improve model performance as each method catches what the other might miss.
+With Qdrant you can iinterchange keyword, semantic, or hybrid retreivers seamlessly by changing a line of code.

+## Generation: The Other Half of RAG

+When you're satisfied with your retrieval, you can optimize your generation.
+Unlike retrieval, where you measure how many relevant documents are returned, generation focuses on the quality of responses, which is shaped by prompt phrasing.
+We can evaluate the performance of our application on the Golden dataset depending on the language of the prompt.

-### Top-K Parameter Optimization
+### 3. Enhancing Generation with Auto Prompt Optimization

-The **Top-K** parameter determines how many top results are shown to a user.
-Imagine using a search engine that returns only one result each time.
-While that result may be good, most users prefer more options.
-However, too many results can overwhelm the user.

-For example, in a product recommendation system, the Top-K setting determines how many items a user sees—whether it's the top 3 best-sellers or 10 options.
-Adjusting this parameter ensures the user has enough relevant choices without feeling lost.

-With Relari and Qdrant, experimenting with different Top-K values is simple.
-First, we will build a simple RAG app with Qdrant.
-Then, we will use Relari for evaluation.
+Auto Prompt Optimization (APO) automatically fine-tunes prompts to improve the clarity and accuracy of the LLM's generated responses.
+By optimizing factors like phrasing and structure, APO eliminates the need for manual adjustments, making it easier to achieve better output quality.
+This streamlined approach makes your RAG system’s generation  precise and reliable, enhancing the overall performance and user experience without the time-consuming trial-and-error process.

 ### Implementation